arambula-3/A-Multi-Modal-Deep-Learning-Model-for-Fake-News-Detection/README.md

 # A-Multi-Modal-Deep-Learning-Model-for-Fake-News-Detection
-Project description and findings described in Project3 report.pdf
+Project description and findings described in "Proj3 report.pdf"